Data Analysis for SMEs

 Tentative providers of data analysis for SMEs

-On the other hand, there is still a clearly organised range of suitable tools and advice, especially for SMEs.
+Secondly, there is still a relatively clear range of suitable instruments and advice specifically for medium-sized businesses.
 Of course, there are many data analysis tools and masses of corresponding software.
-However, the models that are realised with them are rarely aimed at small and medium-sized companies.
-There is a certain logic to this, as industry and large companies generate a completely different quantity and quality of data.
-Even young data analysts often lack access to data analysis for SMEs for more "cultural" reasons.
-Coming from a more scientific approach, it is difficult to find a clear answer to the question: What is the benefit and what does it cost?
-An understandable dilemma, as you only know whether the data treasure is a treasure after you have analysed it.
+However, the models that are realised with them rarely target small and medium-sized businesses.
+This follows a certain logic, as industry and large companies generate a completely different quantity and quality of data.
+Even young data analysts often lack access to data analysis for SMEs for more „cultural“ reasons.
+Coming from a rather scientific approach, it is difficult to provide a clear answer to the question: What are the benefits and what are the costs?
+This is an understandable dilemma, as one only knows whether the data treasure is a treasure after analysing it.

 A science in itself

-As already mentioned: There are many tools that can be used to analyse data for SMEs.
-The results are usually presented as attractive charts and interactive dashboards.
-However, the following also applies to data science: "A fool with a tool is still a fool".
-The advice of several experts may therefore be required here.
-Some can answer questions such as: How is my data structured and how do I transport it from this structure to a level for data analysis?
-These are likely to be the consultants who work in the "bowels" of the business software (ERP, CRM, DMS etc.) are at home.
+As already stated: There are many tools available for data analysis for SMEs.
+Mostly, the results are presented as attractive charts and interactive dashboards.
+However, the same applies to data science: „A fool with a tool is still a fool“.
+Therefore, advice from several experts may be required.
+Some can answer questions such as: How are my data structured and how do I transfer them from this structure to a layer for data analysis.
+These would likely be consultants who work within the „insides“ of business software.ERP, CRM, DMS etc.) are at home.
 How this data is then processed in combination with other data sources of structured and unstructured data into a treasure trove of data that yields new insights is more the responsibility of the data analysts.

 Choosing the right approach to data analysis for SMEs